KON996/Sky-CMWRN/README.md

 # Sky-CMWRN

-A Cascaded Framework for Fine-Grained Weather Intensity Recognition
+Enhancing Fine-Grained Weather Intensity Recognition through a Cascaded Sky Perception and Multi-Task Weather Recognition Framework

 It includes the datasets and models mentioned in the article.